-It is one thing to read stories about how our lakes levels are low, but it is another thing to see these shocking images from space that show how much Lake Mead is vanishing!
-Images of Lake Powell, which is upriver from Lake Mead shows that same thing.
+It is one thing to read stories about how our lake levels are low, but it is another thing to see these shocking images from space that show how much Lake Mead is vanishing!
+Images of Lake Powell, which is upriver from Lake Mead show that same thing.
 Due to a 22-year drought and climate change, Lake Mead is vanishing before our eyes.

 Where is Lake Mead?

 Leak Mead is the large reservoir made by the Hoover Dam on the Colorado River.
 It borders Arizona and Nevada and is one of the two largest reservoirs in the United States.
 Lake Mead is around 25 miles east of Las Vegas and 130 miles west of the Grand Canyon.

 How Big is Lake Mead?

 Lake Mead is the largest reservoir in the United States by volume with a volume of 2 million acre-feet of water when full.
 It covers 247 square miles…or it used to.
 Lake Mead has not been at full capacity since 1997.

 What do These Shocking Images of Lake Mead Show?